Last Updated on March 21, 2022 by James Ewen

 Whichever phrase you prefer, they all mean the same thing: It’s better to take your time than to work too hastily.
 This certainly rings true when you’re building an app, and great developers know it.

-Being able to build and launch quickly is the ideal situation, sure, but in most cases, it’s not realistic, and it’s not smart.
+Being able to build and launch an app quickly is the ideal situation and it’s real when you use visual programming tools.
+However, if you choose traditional developing in most cases, it’s not realistic, and it’s not smart.

 In the initial conversations with your client, you need to determine a few things; mainly: What is the purpose of your app?
 Who is it meant for?
 Is there a demand for it?
 How will your users respond to this or that feature?
 There are so many questions that must be answered before you can even consider inputting your first line of code.